“In your anger do not sin”:

 Do not let the sun go down while you are still angry, and do not give the devil a foothold.
 Eph.
 4:26–27

-Jesus, help me and my friends steward the important emotion of anger.
-Some of us have experienced the destructive power of anger, shame, and rage.
+So help me, and my friends, steward the important emotion of anger.
+Some of us carry heart-wounds from the searing power of shaming, raging, and contempt.
 We don’t wish such a crushing of the spirit or demeaning of a heart on anyone.
 At the same time, we own the ways our sinful anger has hurt people we love.

 Right now, Jesus, we throw open every door and window of our hearts.
 Come in on this June Friday, and establish footholds of mercy, compassion, and kindness.
-We abandon ourselves to the riches of grace.
+Free lodging for anger must come to an end.
 So very Amen we pray, in your peerless and priceless name.